 Each of the stages of the full continuum of treatment helps you to slowly transition back to life outside the rehab facility while helping you build the skills and resources you need to cope and avoid relapsing.
 The next stage is the intensive outpatient program (IOP).
-This stage allows you to either move back home or possibly into a “sober home,” which is a facility that provides a more structured lifestyle for those in recovery from substance abuse.
+This stage allows you to either move back home or possibly into a “sober home,” which is a facility that provides a more structured lifestyle for those in recovery from substance use.
 At this stage, your therapy sessions won’t be as frequent, but you will still attend intensive therapy sessions and continue with medication management, if needed.
 You will continue to be accountable for your recovery during this stage of treatment.
 This stage will also include periodic weekly drug testing.

 After completing the treatment program, you will have the opportunity to join other treatment center graduates during weekly support groups and social events.
 These opportunities to meet other program alumni can help you develop new friendships.
 This social network can help support you and your goals for long-term success.
 Plus, you can simply enjoy getting to know new friends.